 Here is the fact: when you combine the incidents involving malicious and inadvertent insiders, you will see that they are dwarfing any other computer security threat that your company faces.
-Among 874 incidents, as reported by companies to the Ponemon Institute for its recent 2016 Cost of Data Breach Study, 568 were caused by employee or contractor negligence; 85 by outsiders using stolen credentials; and 191 by malicious employees and criminals.
+Among 874 incidents, as reported by companies to the Ponemon Institute for its recent 2016 Cost of Insider Threats Study, 568 were caused by employee or contractor negligence; 85 by outsiders using stolen credentials; and 191 by malicious employees and criminals.

 But why should we lump all those incidents together?
 Because regardless of whether they are malicious or not, the action was taken by an employee or a person with legitimate access located inside of the company network – that is, where security is much more relaxed than on the perimeter.

 Fortunately, there are specific strategies and tools to deal with those incidents but before we talk about those, let’s look into how dangerous information security threat caused by insiders really can be and why.